Chief Executive, Vahid Saberi

 For lifestyle reasons, Megan moved with her family to the North Coast in 2013.
 She reaps the rewards of this decision by riding to work, jumping in the ocean at lunch time and regularly camping on the weekends.

-Monika is currently Acting Director for Quality and Innovation.
-Her substantive position is Coordinator – Clinician Engagement.
+Deborah McPherson is currently the Acting Director for Quality and Innovation.
+Her substantive position is Coordinator – Primary Health Care Quality Improvement.

-Monika lives in the Byron Shire with her husband and two children.
-She has been with the organisation for nearly four years.
+Deborah lives in Lennox Head, and enjoys going to the beach.
+She has been with the organisation for over 4.5 years.